dominicmeroux/Custom-OpenXC-Firmware/VI-Firmware-Config-Steps.md

 4) Retrieve firmware output file (.bin or .hex)

-## Ford Reference VI
-Output files in ~./vi-firmware/src/build/FORDBOARD in terminal 2
+Output files are located in ~./vi-firmware/src/build/FORDBOARD for Reference VI firmware;

-## CrossChasm C5 Cellular
+For the CrossChasm C5 Cellular, replace "FORDBOARD" with "CROSSCHASM_C5_CELLULAR";
-For Crosschasm cellular go to CROSSCHASM_C5_CELLULAR directory instead of FORDBOARD

-## CrossChasm C5 BLE
+For the CrossChasm C5 BLE, replace "FORDBOARD" with "CROSSCHASM_C5_BLE";

-## CrossChasm C5 BT
+For the CrossChasm C5 BT, replace "FORDBOARD" with "CROSSCHASM_C5_BT"

 5) Close out